 I am credited as the creator of the fork.
 However, the wider Glimpse project was jointly governed by myself, Luna and Christopher Davis for most of its two year lifespan.

-I would also like to take this opportunity to thank all of the Glimpse contributors listed in the Help > About > Credits window inside the program itself:
+I would also like to take this opportunity to thank all of the Glimpse contributors that were listed in the Help > About > Credits window inside the program itself.

 The cliff notes version is that the COVID-19 pandemic basically screwed our project.
-Our download stats and inbound donations were growing, but we struggled to maintain our contributors’ attention and interest.
+Our download stats and inbound donations were growing, but we struggled to maintain our contributors’ attention and interest during that difficult time.
 I had to pick up the slack, and over time the volume of unpaid work, responsibility and pressure piled up.
 My employer noticed I was burning out, explained their policies about participating in open source projects, then asked me to stop.